koogunmo/nessa/README.md

 ### Phase 1 - **COMPLETE**
 - Populate a database of known shows
-	- (We're piggybacking TVShowsApp's XML feeds for now)
+	- We're piggybacking TVShowsApp's XML feeds for now
 - Retrieve TVRage and TVDB data per show
 	- TVDB: Full title, Synopsis, IMDB ID
 	- TVRage: ID
-	- Poll for updates weekly
+- Update show list weekly
 - Scan local filesystem for directories
 	- Match show with database entry, flag as enabled
 	- Retrieve episode listings from TVRage
 - Scan show directories for episodes
 	- Update database and rename episode file if necessary
-		- (Default format: [BASEDIR]/[SHOWNAME]/Season ##/Episode ## - Title.ext)
-- Schedule for grabbing torrents/magnets
+- Automatically grab new torrents by schedule.
-	- (Again, we're using TVShowsApp's feed for this)
+	- Again, we're using TVShowsApp's feeds for this
 	- Parse and reformat the magnet link to add a few extra trackers
-	- Automatically add to Transmission
+	- Add to Transmission
 	- Copy and rename when download completes
 	- Delete from Transmission directory when seeding is complete

 **Nessa is now capable of running 24/7, but limited to downloading new episodes of existing shows only.**